Chiloé Island: Land of Myth & Sea

 The Camahueto is a mythical creature described as a bull or calf with a single horn on its forehead, similar to a unicorn.
 This creature is known for its destructive nature when it grows and travels from rivers to the sea, causing landslides and destruction along the way.
 However, its horn is also considered a valuable and potent medicine.

 The Caballo Marino Chilote (Chilote sea horse) is an aquatic creature that bears some resemblance to the sea horse.
 Legend has it, the being is an invisible creature, only seen by those with magical powers.
 The creature appears to be a horse but has a longer snout, golden mane, four paws in the form of fins and a long tail, similar to the tail of a fish.
-They range in size from dwarfs to giants.
-The Brujo Chilote (a sorcerer or warlock) uses a "Caballo Marino Chilote" as transportation to get to Caleuche, a legendary ghost ship.
+The creatures range in size from dwarfs to giants.
+Interestingly, the Brujo Chilote (a sorcerer or warlock) uses a "Caballo Marino Chilote" as transportation to get to Caleuche, a legendary ghost ship.

-At Barra Cervecera, we stepped inside for a few drinks and were charmed by its damp and moody atmosphere.
+At Barra Cervecera, we stepped inside for a few drinks and were charmed by its damp, moody atmosphere.

 Dark wood panels lined the walls, along with dozens of chalkboards outlining the daily specials.

-Their green apple juice was incredibly bright and fresh.
+Not quite ready for booze, I chose a bottled green apple juice that was incredibly bright and fresh.

-The bar also offered a charming view of the candy colored buildings dotting the street, leading to the water.
+The bar also offered a charming view of the candy colored buildings dotting the street, leading to the waters edge.

 Vibrant street art continued to follow us as we moved through town.
 Murals and graffiti can be seen throughout the city, only adding to its colorful and artistic charm.
 The island's cultural heritage is often reflected in the artwork, with some works drawing inspiration from traditional Chilote motifs or the natural environment.